echasnovski/mini.nvim/readmes/mini-extra.md

 ---

+> [!NOTE]
+> This was previously hosted at a personal `echasnovski` GitHub account.
+It was transferred to a dedicated organization to improve long term project stability.
+See more details [here](https://github.com/nvim-mini/mini.nvim/discussions/1970).

-⦿ This is a part of [mini.nvim](https://github.com/echasnovski/mini.nvim) library.
-Please use [this link](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-extra.md) if you want to mention this module.
+⦿ This is a part of [mini.nvim](https://github.com/nvim-mini/mini.nvim) library.
+Please use [this link](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-extra.md) if you want to mention this module.

 ⦿ All contributions (issues, pull requests, discussions, etc.) are done inside of 'mini.nvim'.